Here are all the art supplies you need to draw a Bargue Plate using atelier methods.

 Ready to start your atelier training right this minute?
-This free Bargue drawing video series will teach you everything you need to know to complete your first successful drawing using a Bargue Plate and these free online videos that teach the process of Bargue Plate drawing.
+This free Bargue drawing video series will teach you everything you need to know.
+Complete your first successful drawing using a Bargue Plate and these free online videos that teach the process of Bargue Plate drawing.

 Bargue Plates are typically the first project ateliers have students complete.
-The idea is to copy plates in a specific way in order to learn how artists observe and translate visual information.
+The idea is to copy plates (master copies) in a specific way in order to learn how artists observe and translate visual information.

-The Barge Plates range from easy to difficult, and they were created with the intention that students would copy many of them in order to establish solid drawing skills.
+The Barge Plates range from easy to difficult.
+They were created with the intention that students would copy many of them in order to establish solid drawing skills.